k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/071_Additional_Info.md

 <p>Value</p>
 </td>
 <td width="800">
-<p>This input option is used when the value to be used is a fixed value for the given parameter.
-It refers to a known value at the time of the Task configuration and does not depend on the customer that makes the request.</p>
+<p>Used when the value to be used is a fixed value for the given parameter.
+It refers to a known value at the time of the Task configuration.</p>
-<p>The value should be specified in the &ldquo;value&rdquo; field that the system presents to the user when this option is selected.</p>
+<p>The value should be set in the &ldquo;value&rdquo; field that appears when this option is selected.</p>
 </td>
 </tr>
 <tr>